Shantell Martin: Collaborations

 In 2016, Martin collaborated with Kendrick Lamar for a 75-minute performance at Art Basel in Miami.
 She worked with Puma for three separate collaborations, PUMA x SHANTELL MARTIN.
 In 2018, for her third collaboration, Puma staged a pop-up on Canal Street in New York City.
 She has also collaborated with Tiffany & Co., The North Face, Vespa and 1800 Tequila, as part of the tequila company's "Essential Artists" series.
 For Kelly Wearstler, she created a mural for the Melrose Avenue boutique and a line of clothing and furniture.
 She gave a TED talk, “How Drawing Can Set You Free” in June 2021.
 In 2023, Martin collaborated with type foundry ArrowType on the marker-style typeface Shantell Sans.

 Commissions

 Martin had a commission in the lobby of the New York City Ballet as part of its annual Art Series. and a permanent mural for Young & Rubicam's Manhattan headquarters.
 In March 2022, Martin premiered her first choreographed ballet, “KITES,” at the Boston Ballet.

 Publications

 WAVE: A Journey Through the Sea of Imagination for the Adventurous Colorist was published by TarcherPerigee as a nine-foot long coloring book with the artist's black-and-white line drawings.
 The book was created from a series of micro-detailed drawings in a series of 27 notebooks.

 In March 2020, Heni Publishing released Martin's monograph, LINES, charting her prolific career.
-A 200 limited edition version was included on release with a unique front and back cover drawn by the artist.
+A 200 limited-edition version was included on release with a unique front and back cover drawn by the artist.

+Personal life

+Born in Thamesmead, London, Martin lives and works in Los Angeles and New York.
+Martin is half-Nigerian.
+She is also queer.